Where is Catalina Island?

 - Newport Beach

-Helicopter service is also available with departures from Long Beach & San Pedro.
+Helicopter service is also available with departures from Long Beach, San Pedro and Orange County Airport.

 You can be on Catalina Island in as little as 15 minutes via helicopter or one hour by boat from the mainland.